DavidZaludek/BankStatementAnalyzer/README.md

 ## Testing :

 In test/bankFiles you can find bank statements in supported formats for each bank.
 These can be used for testing of different charts and file manager.

+## Use case :

+### New user
+- Sign up for an account
+- Upload files
+- Select chart to display
+- Log out

 ## DISCLAIMER
 - Application stores user data in IndexedDB so user data is not reachable cross browser unless web server is implemented with its own database.